chrisspen/django-database-size/README.md

     sudo pip install django-database-size

-Install the appropriate view in /sql (currently only PostgreSQL supported).
+Install the appropriate view in /sql (currently only PostgreSQL and MySQL supported).

 Add to your INSTALLED_APPS.